Writing Test Scenarios

 $projections

-// Access updated projections
+// Access updated projections directly

 $studentList = $projections->getAllOf(StudentListProjection::class)[0];